faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/basicusage.rst

     model.SeqResGen(Gamma, res, "residual")

-The core part of the generated python file looks like below, where the pressures ``p1`` and ``p2`` are states and updated using a simple Euler-forward integrator.
+The core part of the generated Python file looks like below, where the pressures ``p1`` and ``p2`` are dynamic states and updated using a simple Euler-forward integrator.

 .. code-block:: python